 demonstrate in these real-world instances the unique capabilities of the Aertos drones, our FGC flight code technology, and the DA team.

 So, take a look.
 Here’s some imagery we obtained flying in the interior of a decommissioned coal bunker:

 This was not an easy flight.
 No one had been inside this structure in more than a decade, and concrete spalling and rusting beams presented some treacherous hazards.
 The risks were significant.

 The Aertos drone flew like a champ and completed numerous missions, navigating predictably indoors and in a challenging environment without access to the GPS signals that the drones from our competition depend on.

-The tech team at the power plant was impressed — and they told us so.
-Aertos drones will soon be flying lots of missions for this power company.
+The team at the power plant was impressed — and they told us so.
+We hope Aertos drones will soon be flying lots of missions for this power company.

 And, that’s a good day – even if the breakfast screen at Denny’s had a Blue Screen Of Death.

 The flight team had an eventful weekend in early December.

 We arranged with a major energy plant in the Midwest to fly an Aertos 120 inspection drone inside their facility – to look for the small steam leak we’d heard about.
 This facility provides energy to major facilities and metropolitan infrastructure.

 The risks were significant: the plant would not shut down during the flight, and the Digital Aerolus team and the facility must trust in the technology that allows Aertos drones to navigate indoors and in challenging environments where signals from GPS satellites are not available.